genekellyjr/LOTR-Subs/README.md

 * Subtitle Edit's Tesseract 5 OCR to convert to SRT with correct timings.
 Edit each line manually, most I's are |'s, misses most accent marks.
 Better than bianary.
 * Save SRT as original.
 Save as SRT as translated for edits.
 * Load in the movie to Subtitle Edit, use TTT subs from https://subscene.com/u/1418112 as a guide for general times Sindarin/Rohirric happen (timings aren't quite right).
 * Add them all in painfully.
-Hard-coded subs require Sindarin to be on 1 line only.
+Pre-embedded subs require Sindarin to be on 1 line only.
 * Use http://www.arwen-undomiel.com/elvish/ttt.html to check translation quality, catch few missing Sindarin lines at the battle for Helm's Deep.
 * Any text like: `GANDALF: <i>I am a...` needs an extra space to match the original sub spacing like `GANDALF: <i> I am a...` (but not the very first `GANDALF: <i>You cannot pass!...` for ?reasons?.
 * Identify font family and use BDSup2Sub Enhanced 0.0.9 to make sure new subs visually match originals (do not use/save w/ BDSup2Sub, it drops subtitles silently).